k1LoW/deck/README.md

 - At the very beginning of the file
 - Enclosed between `---` delimiters
 - Valid YAML syntax
+- Use `snake_case` for field names

 #### Available fields

-- `presentationID`: Google Slides presentation ID.
+- `presentation_id`: Google Slides presentation ID.
 When specified, you can use the simplified command syntax.
 - `title`: title of the presentation.
 When specified, you can use the simplified command syntax.

-Note: This feature is reserved for future enhancements.

 ### Insertion rule